dali-lab/seabird/README.md

 3. Go into the main directory and install all the necessary modules `cd seabird/Seabird && npm install`

 ## Deployment :rocket:

+In order for this project to run successfully, you must be connected to the Internet

 1. `react-native run-ios` to start the project